 Free gas safety checks

-Knock and wait service, giving more time to answer the door
+Knock and wait service, allowing you more time to answer the door

 Password scheme to ensure doorstep callers are genuine